Table of Contents

 Epiphone Songmaker DR-100 – 170$

 The Epiphone Songmaker DR-100 is one of the best cheap acoustic guitars known for its affordability, quality construction, and warm, resonant sound.
-It’s a popular choice among beginners and experienced players looking for a dependable and accessible instrument.
+It’s popular among beginners and experienced players looking for a dependable and accessible instrument.

 Key features